rohityadavcloud/rohityadavcloud.github.io/_posts/2021-02-14-cloudstack-kvm.markdown

     apt-get install uuid
     UUID=$(uuid)
     echo host_uuid = \"$UUID\" >> /etc/libvirt/libvirtd.conf
     systemctl restart libvirtd

-Note: In Ubuntu 18.04, the libvirt daemon process has been named libvirtd but libvirt-bin alias is also available.

-For Ubuntu 20.04 and later, the traditional socket/listen based configuration may not be supported, we can get the old behaviour as follows:

-    systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
-    systemctl restart libvirtd

 Note: while adding KVM host (default, via ssh) it may fail on newer distros